ThatCoolCoder/spall/README.md

 When an app is built, lots of files are created in the `build/` directory, which can then be used in a regular server like Apache.

 The `runtime/` dir contains the stuff that runs in the browser, currently a single JS file.
+I should organise it better and compile the separate files into the bundle.